hbeale/splicedice_analysis/2025_04_02-2025_04_07_update_ intropolis_coordinates.md

-Ajust intronopolis junction definitions to make it compatible with later PS values, including TCGA luad values.
+Adjust intronopolis junction definitions to make it compatible with later PS values, including TCGA luad values.

 Limitation: I only used junctions that were present in the LUAD dataset.